-During the summer prior to their first year at Augustana, students and their parents are invited to spend a day on campus for Orientation & Registration.
-They will learn about living and learning at Augie and students will register for their fall courses.
+During the summer prior to their first year at Augustana, students and their parents or guardians are invited to spend a day on campus for Orientation and Registration.
+They will learn about living and learning at Augustana and students will register for their fall courses.

-Incoming students can get started preparing for Orientation & Registration as soon as they receive their Orientation & Registration packet in the mail.
+Incoming students can get started preparing for Orientation & Registration as soon as they receive their Orientation and Registration packet in the mail.

 Welcome Week begins on move-in day in late summer.
 This event helps new students adjust to college life and meet fellow students.
 Special activities and programs provide a comprehensive introduction to the campus, faculty and community.

 Small groups of new students are accompanied through many of the Welcome Week events by upper-class students and faculty members.
 Auditions for band, choir and orchestra also are held at this time.